Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 The following error is given when there are two procs with same name and argument lists in the code on the same scope level:
 **Error: Two overloaded definitions of the same procedure can't have identical argument lists.**

+**Exercise**
+In *overloading.jai*, predict what the program will display.
+Then run it to check you were right.

 ### 17.7.1 Overloading in global and local scope
 Suppose we have overloading procs in global and local scope(s).
 How will the overloading mechanism then work?
 Look at the four versions of proc2 in the preceding code.